ctwdtw/TaiwanReceiptLotteryKata/README.md

 - Receipts can only be either a B2B, B2C with mobile barcode, B2C donated to npo, or B2C printed-out.

 ### Rules for displaying messages:
-- Each message has three lines.
-Render each line on one `UILabel` instance.
+- Each message has three parts - title, body, and footer.
+Each part contains one line.
+Render each line on one UI element instance, such as an `UILabel` instance.

 - When a B2B receipt is issued, display the following message with the corresponding info such as company tax id, lottery number ... etc.:
 ```